Skip to main content

 Agent First Product Principles

-• Composable features - Product functionality built from discrete, combinable components that agents can mix, extend, and personalize without breaking core functionality.
+• Modular architecture - Product built from discrete, combinable components with clear interfaces that agents can safely extend, modify, and recombine while maintaining system integrity.

-• Templatable experiences - User experiences built on patterns that agents can confidently modify and generate variations from while maintaining quality and coherence.
+• Templatable experiences - User experience patterns that agents can confidently modify and generate variations from while maintaining quality and coherence.

-• Scalable personalization - Product architecture that allows agents to create unique versions for individual users without exponentially increasing complexity or cost.
+• Scalable personalization - System architecture that enables agents to create unique versions for individual users without exponentially increasing complexity or operational cost.

 • Automated validation - Built-in mechanisms that let agents verify their modifications work correctly and provide value to users without constant human oversight.